w1ne/w1ne.github.io/about.md

 Application Engineer at ifm ecolink R&D department, where he developed PLC software (IEC 61131-3, ST, FBD) with GUI (Codesys).

-Embedded Software Engineer at ifm ecolink R&D department, where he is creating Industrial IoT devices.
+Embedded Software Engineer at ifm ecolink R&D department, where he is created Industrial IoT devices.

+Firmware Engineer ar Itron, Inc. Where he designed architecture, code, tests and documentation for a new generation of ultrasonic water meters.

+Embedded IoT Engineer ar Railnova SA, Where he is Reverse Engineered of data interfaces on locomotives 🚂 and done embedded Linux development.

 ## Education